-For those working on the frontline of the COVID-19 pandemic, it's important, now more than ever, that these key workers can continue to do their jobs with as little obstruction as possible.
-We must all do what we can to support and make life a little bit easier for critical workers.
+More now than ever, it's essential that key workers can continue their jobs with ease.
+We must all do what we can to support and make life a little bit easier for key workers.
 With supermarkets opening early for NHS staff and hotels opening their doors for free accommodation, everyone is pulling together.
 At DRIVE 321 driving school, we want to do our bit by providing driving lessons for key workers.

-As well as offering weekly lessons, we also have specialist intensive driving courses for key workers.
+As well as weekly key workers driving lessons, we also have intensive driving courses for key workers.

-While the Government have suspended UK driving tests for 3 months, key workers will still be able to take lessons and access emergency theory and driving tests.
-Having access to emergency driving tests is no use if you've got no one to practice for it with, that's where we come into play with our key worker driving lessons.
+While the Government have suspended UK driving tests for 3 months, key workers can still take lessons and access theory and driving tests.
+Having access to emergency driving tests is no use if you've got no one to practice with, that's where we come into play with our key worker driving lessons.

-We have healthy, fully qualified driving instructors ready to help key workers get their driving licences as quickly as is safely possible.
-At this time, we are providing driving lessons and intensive courses for NHS staff, teachers, nursery workers, social workers, supermarket attendants and anyone whose work is deemed critical to the COVID-19 response.
+We have healthy, fully qualified, driving instructors ready to help key workers get their driving licences.
+At this time, we are providing driving lessons and intensive courses for NHS staff, teachers, nursery workers, social workers, supermarket attendants and anyone whose work is critical at this time.
 Many employers of key workers are encouraging employees to start learning to drive now and pass ASAP.
 Please see below for a full list of critical workers.

 Our driving lessons for the general public are currently postponed until 11th May 2020.
-However, we will continue to provide driving lessons for key workers who need them, as long as it is safe to do so and both instructor and learner are in good health showing no symptoms of COVID-19.
+However, we will continue to provide driving lessons for key workers, as long as it is safe to do so and both instructor and learner are in good health.

-The safety of our pupils and instructor is of the utmost importance to us and we are taking extra precautions to ensure everyone is able to stay safe during this unprecedented and perturbing times.
+The safety of our pupils and instructors is important to us and we are taking extra precautions to ensure everyone is able to stay safe during these times.